Russell Wilson-Seahawks trade rumors may quiet down now that the Bears are reportedly signing Andy Dalton

 And with that, you may be able to also put an end to the rumors of Wilson getting traded.

-Adam Schefter of ESPN reported that the Bears made the decision to sign Dalton after making “a very aggressive pursuit” of Wilson but were told that “Seattle is not trading him at this time.’’
+Adam Schefter of ESPN reported that the Bears decided to sign Dalton after making “a very aggressive pursuit” of Wilson but were told that “Seattle is not trading him at this time.’’

-OK, this being the NFL, some may take “at this time’’ and run with that as a sign that the door isn’t totally closed.
+OK, this being the NFL, some may take “at this time’’ and run with that as a sign that the door isn’t totally closed, especially with Deshaun Watson still unhappy in Houston and wanting to be traded, and the Texans Tuesday signing quarterback Tyrod Taylor.

 Wilson’s contract with Seattle runs through 2023, so “at this time’’ could encompass a lot of ground.

+But reports indicated that if Seattle had really wanted to trade Wilson now it could have to the Bears and gotten a significant haul

+“Talk about unloading the chambers,” said Stacey Dales of the NFL Network describing Chicago’s efforts to get Wilson.
+“We’ll leave it right there as to how much they tried to go after Russell Wilson.”

+But indications are that the Seahawks never gave serious thought to dealing Wilson, with the team knowing that would likely mean a few years of rebuilding.

-Bears were one of four teams on the list that Wilson’s agent, Mark Rodgers, said he would approve a trade to, the others being the Cowboys, Raiders and Saints, and the last of the four that seemed to have a need or desire to try to make a deal happen.
+The Bears were one of four teams on the list that Wilson’s agent, Mark Rodgers, had told ESPN he would approve a trade to, the others being the Cowboys, Raiders and Saints, and the last of the four that seemed to have a need or desire to try to make a deal happen.

 Rumors that Dalton would sign with the Bears heated up Monday night and were confirmed by several national reports Tuesday.